 Treating cuts and scratches, small burns, sprains and strains, and splinters are some of the most useful first aid procedures that you might want to consider teaching to your security team.
 It’s also recommended to give them lessons on how to perform basic cardiopulmonary resuscitation (CPR), manage choking, and administer Epipen or Anapen.

-Security guards are highly required, if not mandated, to be extremely vigilant to threats like active shooting.
-They need to have the necessary training to recognize signs of potential violence, handle the situation to prevent it from escalating further, and protect the people involved at all costs.
+Security guard training requirements and security guard skills and qualities include being extremely vigilant to threats like active shooting.
+They need to have the necessary top guard training to recognize signs of potential violence, handle the situation to prevent it from escalating further and protect the people involved at all costs.
 To avoid this volatile scenario from ever occurring, your security officers should also know how to conduct security checks in facilities.

 EdApp has a range of courses that you can use to educate your staff about this security guard training topic.
 Among the most relevant ones is the Active Shooter Response and Preparedness Course, which unpacks the key components of an effective active shooter response and preparedness program.
 You’ll also find its course on Active Shooter | School Full Lockdown Refresher Course helpful.
 Here, your security team will be taught the right response when an active shooting occurs on school grounds.